Rush Limbaugh behind the Golden EIB microphone, highly trained broadcast specialists, documented to be almost always right, 98.5% of the time.

 Mentioned this yesterday.

-Top Al-Qaeda leader has urged fighters to hit the White House.
+Top al-Qaeda leader has urged fighters to hit the White House.

-They're just telling us who they are and what their plans are, what they intend to do, and finally this, ladies and gentlemen, must mention this.
+They're just telling us who they are and what their plans are, what they intend to do.

 Referenced it early.

-It's from New York earlier, it's New York News Day.
+It's New York News Day.

 Four young men were arrested for luring a gay man to a remote location with an online promise of a sexual encounter, then attempting to rob him, an incident that left the victim in critical condition after he ran into traffic to escape the attack.

-The four who range in age from 16 to 20 were arrested late Tuesday, according to a police commander who spoke on condition of anonymity because the charges were still pending.
+The four, who range in age from 16 to 20, were arrested late Tuesday, according to a police commander who spoke on condition of anonymity because the charges were still pending.

-Now you might be saying, well, why?
+Now, you might be saying, well, why?

-This happens all the time, Russ.
+This happens all the time, Rush.

 You don't talk about this kind of stuff.